 “What’s driven the U.S.-Mexico agenda for the past 10 years has been the influx of undocumented immigrants and the headlines about increasing violence, and now both of those have leveled off. … It allows the two governments to begin to talk about other issues that matter for their long-term well-being,” Selee said.

-Earlier this week, analysts said on CNN en Español's "Mexico Opina" that they hoped Tuesday's meeting would signal a new approach to interactions between the United States and Mexico.
+In Mexico, analysts said on CNN en Español’s “Mexico Opina” that Tuesday’s meeting could signal a new approach to the relationship between the two countries.

 “Pena Nieto should convince Obama that Mexico deserves more attention. … This is the moment to change the style and propose a higher agenda,” said Olga Pellicer, a professor at Mexico’s Autonomous Institute of Technology and a former diplomat.